 The LDC does not contain many built-form standards, such as building and frontage requirements.
-Two base zoning districts, out of 21 (including the Public and Institutional Zone), contain some standards that would ordinarily produce more predictable results in terms of how the building will integrate into the existing urban fabric, i.e. the DMU district and the UMU district.
-The DMU district incorporates no minimum front setback, specific facade materials, ground-floor transparency standards, while the UMU incorporates building orientation standards, specific facade materials and articulation standards, and ground-floor articulation standards.
+Two base zoning districts, out of 21 (including the Public and Institutional District), contain some standards that would ordinarily produce more predictable results in terms of how the building will integrate into the existing urban fabric, i.e. the DMU district and the UMU district.
+The DMU district does not incorporate specific minimum front setback, specific facade materials, or ground-floor transparency standards, while the UMU incorporates building orientation standards, specific facade materials and articulation standards, and ground-floor articulation standards.

 Most of the City contains no built-form standards to promote walkability, especially within the residential neighborhoods.
 Downtown InFocus specifically highlights a goal to "Tweak the DMU" by developing form-based requirements that guide the placement of buildings, parking, and other key design considerations of for Downtown (Page 35, Downtown InFocus).
 This goal is detailed by including recommendations for standards such as transparency, pedestrian access, height, parking, setbacks, and street trees.
-Lastly, there is also a proposed Build-to-Zone (BTZ) in with a percentage of the façade must be located along primary (and secondary) streets, establishing a maximum setback to ensure that buildings are placed closer to the sidewalk edge, and establish guidelines for parking location in the rear or side of the lot.
-These proposed regulations are in line with form-based best practices and could solve the problem of a lack of built-form standards in the LDC.
+Lastly, there is also a proposed Build-to-Zone (BTZ) in which a percentage of the façade must be located along primary (and secondary) streets, establishing a maximum setback to ensure that buildings are placed closer to the sidewalk edge, and establish guidelines for parking location in the rear or side of the lot.
+These proposed regulations are in line with form-based best practices and addresses issues for walkability, but only in Downtown.